The Youth19 Rangatahi Smart Survey: Building on Youth2000

 Principal Investigator: Terry Fleming | PhD, MHSci, DSW | Victoria University of Wellington

 Participants will have the opportunity to receive information or help with key health issues covered in the survey via links sent directly to their phone or email address.

 Youth19 is a scientifically and ethically rigorous survey.
 The survey has been approved by The University of Auckland Human Participants Ethics Committee.
-We will invite over 80 schools and over 8000 students to take part in survey during school terms two and three, 2019.
+We have invited over 80 schools and over 8000 students to take part in survey during school terms two and three in 2019.
 Each participating school will receive a summary of results from their own school, as well as broader reports and publications.
 The results will inform schools, researchers and policymakers about opportunities to support young people.

 the Spark of Life